 A number of blog contributors have enquired about their son/daughter dropping mathematics.

 The difference between junior high school and senior high school is more dramatic than many people realise.
 This has been highlighted by a number of blogs I have read on various forums such as ‘boredofstudies’ and ‘whirlpool’.
-There are a number of common themes that seem to resonate with a number of contributors to these blogs.
+There are some common themes that seem to resonate with a few of contributors to these blogs.
 Indeed I have also added some thoughts.
 A common complaint concerns teacher/student discord.
 Unfortunately, when this occurs the only loser is the student.
 And the results can be devastating if the situation continues.
 A number of blog contributors have enquired about their son/daughter dropping mathematics because of such a situation.

 In response to one I wrote:

 “As a mathematics coach, it pains me to say this but I agree with your daughter.
 Many years of teaching experience has confirmed that the classroom teacher is largely instrumental in the success or failure of his/her students.
-If you daughter has a problem with the teacher.
-Then it is better to extricate her from that class unless there is a possibility of resolving the problem.
-She can do this by dropping to the lower level mathematics.
-Or else, dropping mathematics entirely.
+If you daughter has a problem with the teacher then it is better to extricate her from that class unless there is a possibility of resolving the problem.
+She can do this by dropping to the lower level mathematics or else, dropping mathematics entirely.
 I have seen too many students fail because of a poor student/teacher relationship.”